absinthe-graphql/absinthe/guides/subscriptions.md

 end
 ```

-Concretely, if client A submits a subscription doc:
+Concretely, if client A submits a subscription document:

 ```graphql
 subscription {